 You don’t have to respond to a text message at 3 a.m. to be available for your client’s needs.
 The availability of resources must be reasonable.

-However, you must state that you will be ready to answer queries concerning projects or assignments.
+However, you must send automated text messages and SMS alerts stating that you will be ready to answer queries concerning projects or assignments.
 Provide a few various ways for your freelance clients to contact you, or ask them what their favorite form of communication is.

 As a freelancer, keeping your freelance clients satisfied is critical to your business’s success and future.